h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Unless otherwise described in this document, all RADIUS requirements apply to this extension.
 That is, this specification defines a transport profile for RADIUS.
 It is not an entirely new protocol, and it defines only minor changes to the existing RADIUS protocol.
 It does not change the RADIUS packet format, attribute format, etc.  This specification is compatible with all RADIUS attributes, past, present, and future.

 This specification is compatible with existing implementations of RADIUS/TLS and RADIUS/DTLS.
-There is no need to define an ALPN name for those protocols, as implementations can simply not send an ALPN name when those protocols are used.
-Backwards compatibility with existing implementations is both required, and assumed.
+Systems which implement this standard are mandated to fall back to historic RADIUS/TLS if no ALPN signaling is performed.

 This specification is compatible with all past and future RADIUS specifications.
 There is no need for any RADIUS specification to mention this transport profile by name, or to make provisions for this specification.
 This document defines how to transform RADIUS into RADIUS/1.1, and no further discussion of that transformation is necessary.